 Countless homes, residential buildings, restaurants, hotels, commercial businesses, and other properties are located in Miami.
 Different kinds of properties pose different dangers, but some common examples of premises liability injury claims include:

 - Negligent security resulting in robbery, assault, sexual assault, or murder

 - Drownings, head injuries, and other injuries in unsecured swimming pools

 - Falls on improperly designed stairs or ramps

 - Falls due to missing or unsafe handrails

 - Lack of proper lighting

 If you have been injured on another person’s property or a commercial property as a result of negligence or wrongdoing, you may have a premises liability case.
-To schedule a free consultation in the Miami area with a premises liability attorney, contact our Miami law office today.
+Our team, led by attorney John H. (Jack) Hickey, has the experience, skill, and resources to protect your rights.